 Storage shed features can include floor framing, windows, and shelves, but not all sheds are created equal.
 Some offer lighting options, but others may offer a lower price with the caveat that you have to do your own electrical work.
 Storage sheds have different types of doors to suit different types of use: sliding doors or hinged doors.
 Double doors offer the widest access point, which might be important if you intend to store large items or equipment.

 Some storage sheds are more visually appealing than others.
 Some offer paneled walls, overlapping cedar, and pre-attached cedar shingles, which increase the aesthetic appeal and cuts down on the work needed for assembly.
 Other sheds offer reinforced walls and roofing, fortifying your investment against high winds or heavy storms.

 Whatever type of shed you prefer and whatever features you desire, the unit you choose should be of a design that complements your home.
 You’ll be seeing a lot of it, so be sure to integrate your outbuilding into the surrounding landscape.

-Some of you reading this may the independent, do-it-yourself type, and we applaud that.
-For those who want the shed delivered, assembled, and done at an affordable cost and with least hassle, Blunier Building is the company to call.
+Some of you reading this may be the independent, do-it-yourself type, and we applaud that.
+For those who want the shed delivered, assembled, and done at an affordable cost and with the least hassle, Blunier Builders is the company to call.

 Your shed also needs a floor.
-Dirt or grass make for a good base, and plywood makes for an excellent floor.
+Dirt or grass makes for a good base, and plywood makes for an excellent floor.
 Lastly, ensure your shed is permanently anchored for safety.